-Drama, Improvisation, Open or University/College (ADG3M)
+Drama, Improvisation, Open or University/College (ADG3M) (Not scheduled in 2020-21.)

 This course explores the fundamentals of improvisation.
 Students will learn the craft of acting without scripts.
 Using their minds, voices and bodies as tools for expression students will grow as actors: individually, and in ensemble.
 Students will reflect on their experiences in a variety of ways.
 Class time includes a heavy emphasis on performance with live audiences weekly, hands-on workshops, and numerous improvisational competitions.
 Prerequisite: ADA10